caseyg/awesome/README.md

 *   [dtinit/data-transfer-project](https://github.com/dtinit/data-transfer-project) - The Data Transfer Project makes it easy for platforms to build interoperable user data portability features.
 We are establishing a common framework, including data models and protocols, to enable direct transfer of data both into and out of participating online service providers.

-*   [dphiffer/our-net](https://github.com/dphiffer/our-net) - Exploring network infrastructure through workshops and zines

-*   [dropbox/hackpad](https://github.com/dropbox/hackpad) - Hackpad is a web-based realtime wiki.

-*   [nysenate/OpenLegislation](https://github.com/nysenate/OpenLegislation) - OpenLegislation is a web service that delivers legislative information from the New York State Senate and Assembly to the public in near-real time.
-It is used internally to serve up legislative data for nysenate.gov and the Bluebird-CRM.

-*   [matthewepler/ComputerGraphicsAndArt](https://github.com/matthewepler/ComputerGraphicsAndArt) - Code listings, implementations, and translations of code in the "Computer Graphics And Art" magazine (1976-1978).

 ## MDX

 *   [openui/open-ui](https://github.com/openui/open-ui) - Maintain an open standard for UI and promote its adherence and adoption.